 “Where attention goes, energy flows” is a popular saying to help us focus on our goals.
 Despite its usefulness to goal setting and success, this advice can do more harm than good.
 Single-mindedly focusing on a goal as if it’s a must-have may create tunnel vision detrimental to progress.
 The ambiguous and complex nature of goal setting demands openness and flexibility.

 Some are fortunate to discover their calling early, but many don’t.
 For countless, finding our true north requires us to navigate several paths.
 Thus, we must embrace a result-oriented and process-oriented mindset.
 While we deliberately choose a goal, we should keep our aperture open to opportunities.
 For instance, Dr. Clayton Christensen’s career in academia is the perfect example of an emergent strategy.
-Having been rejected by the Wall Street Journal, he took a different opportunity that eventually led to teaching.
-Therefore, I think a better advice is to be “strategic” in your goal-setting endeavor.
+Having been rejected by the Wall Street Journal, he took a different opportunity that eventually led to teaching, which he found rewarding and fulfilling.
+Therefore, I think a better piece of advice is to be “strategic” in your goal-setting endeavor.

-Having a clear, compelling goal does not guarantee a smooth ride, nor does it exempt you from failing.
-It’s necessary for you to remember that outstanding talents, inordinate amounts of time, and effort do not bulletproof you from temporary defeats.
-Failure is an option, quitting is not.
-The bleak moments that accompany success exist to strengthen, not to weaken you.
+Clear goals, effort, or extraordinary talents do not guarantee a smooth ride, nor do they exempt you from failing.
+Therefore, you must remind yourself that a failure is an option, quitting is not.
+The bleak moments that accompany success exist to strengthen your resolve, not to weaken you.
 Be persistent.
-Failure is neither pervasive nor permanent, but temporary setbacks to make us shine brighter.
 Keeping your eyes on the prize in the face of adversity will make every day count, every action meaningful.

 The enjoyment of a splendid piece of music comes from listening to it, not looking at the score.
 This article is neither comprehensive nor normative; it results from my obsession with helping others set, reach, and maintain their goals.
 How much my article succeeds depends on your willingness to experience these principles in your own unique way.